Which occupations does the BC PNP prioritize under the 2026 changes?

 Veterinarians and veterinary technologists.
 These professionals are prioritized when they are working toward Canadian certification.
 If you are in this field and on the path to certification here, that progress is part of what the program is looking for.

 French-speaking teachers.
-B.C. will leverage additional federal allocations to support francophone recruitment by prioritizing French-speaking teachers working for the province's public K-12 school system.
+B.C. will direct additional federal allocations to support francophone recruitment by prioritizing French-speaking teachers working for the province's public K-12 school system.
 This is a targeted use of extra federal capacity, aimed at strengthening French-language education within the public school system.

 If you fall into one of these groups, the practical takeaway is the same: the updated program guide is now the document that determines eligibility and how your profile is scored.
 Read it carefully, and confirm how your occupation, certification status, and employer fit the current criteria before you build your application around any assumption.

-The Temporary Rural/Remote Health Support Initiative
+What is the Temporary Rural/Remote Health Support Initiative?

 The Temporary Rural/Remote Health Support Initiative is a time-limited measure to retain up to 250 workers who are already employed by a health authority in a cleaning or security role in a rural or remote community, and who meet the program criteria.
 The intent is retention: keeping people who are already doing essential support work in communities where staffing is hardest to maintain.